 It is a very common tool used for mastering process.
 Some people also refer to it as the ‘secret tool’ of a mastering engineer.
 It adds an interesting flavor to the whole mix.
 Especially to boost the low end and make the high end crisp and smooth.
 One important thing to remember is to use lower ratios because a little can sometimes be too much.

 Drums have a wide frequency spectrum and are quite often processed using multi-band compressors.

-Even though vocals have a narrow bandwidth but still multi-band compressor can be used to alter very specific range of frequencies thus have very cool affect on the vocals.
+Even though vocals have a narrow bandwidth but still multi-band compressor can be used to alter a very specific range of frequencies thus have a very cool effect on the vocals.

 De-essing and De-popping

 Multi-Band compressor has a wide application as a ‘dynamic equalizer’.
 It can be used to cut down the sibilance within a specific range of frequencies only if the signal exceeds a certain threshold.
 This is not possible with a ‘static equalizer’ because it will do so for the whole track.